alpsAyon/Raspberry-Pi-Zero-2-W-Telegram-Motion-Camera-Alert-System/README.md

 * LED indicator for motion status
 * Easily customizable and extendable
 ---

+###📘 Overview of the System
+This project continuously monitors a room using a PIR (Passive Infrared) motion sensor.
+When motion is detected:

+An LED is turned on to signal detection.

+The Pi Camera takes a photo and saves it locally.

+The photo is then sent directly to your Telegram account using a bot you created.

 ### 🛠️ Setup
 1. Create a Telegram bot using @BotFather